-Like any extracurricular activity, participation in this program can help you to present yourself as an interesting candidate.
-Additionally, the instructor-written evaluations that you receive upon completion of the program can potentially be used as college recommendations.
+Like any exceptional activity, participation in this program can help you to present yourself as a strong candidate.
+Further, you can potentially submit a copy of the evaluation letter you receive upon completion of the program as a supplement to your college application.

-Do I need to take all the courses in the College Preparatory curricular option?
+Do I need to take all the courses in the Core Skills for College and Beyond curricular option?

-Yes, all four courses in the College Preparatory Program are required.
+Yes, all four courses in the Core Skills Program are required.

 Where are classes held?

 Classes are held on Columbia University’s tranquil, 36-acre main campus in Morningside Heights on the Upper West Side of Manhattan.